 Alignment – Balance eligibility, compensation and reimbursement.

-We support policy changes that strengthen and align poverty eligibility guidelines, staffing requirements and wages, and reimbursement rates that will attract qualified staff to the field and allow families in or near poverty to qualify for services.
+We must align poverty eligibility guidelines, staffing requirements and wages, and reimbursement rates that will attract qualified staff to the field and allow families in or near poverty to qualify for services.

 Simplicity – Less is more.

-We support policy changes that reduce and simplify regulations that remove unnecessary administrative burdens and free agencies to focus on serving children.
+We must reduce and simplify regulations that remove unnecessary administrative burdens and free agencies to focus on serving children.

 Flexibility – Encourage adaptability and innovation.

-We support policy changes that give service providers the flexibility to adapt services and leverage funding to fit local need, and to innovate in designing new services.
+We must give service providers the flexibility to adapt services and leverage funding to fit local need and to innovate in designing new services.